YBronst/CloverBuildScripts/README.md

 # Clover bootloader build instructions

 # To build the Clover bootloader from source, you can use either any any of my **updated `buildme` scripts**
+- Clover Builder Clean - Script that will automatically download CloverBootloader from sources
-- slice-buildme - original
+- buldme - Main script for compiling CloverBootloader
-- cduldme - clean version built-in update - works, but nothing compiles after it.
-Solved by running pbuildme once
-- pbuildme - version with built-in patches - raw
 - xbuildme - vintage

 ### Updates in this `buildme`: